Atlantic’s Final Big Bets

-The Atlantic Fellows program will empower new generations of leaders to work together around the globe to advance fairer, healthier, more inclusive societies.
+The Atlantic Fellows program empowers catalytic communities of emerging leaders to advance fairer, healthier, more inclusive societies.

 Atlantic Fellows for Health Equity in South Africa

 Building a healthier, more equal South Africa.

 Based at TEKANO

 Atlantic Fellows for Health Equity in Southeast Asia

 Creating a community for health equity in Southeast Asia.